wvict/wvict.github.io/_posts/2020-09-04-personal-blog-using-nodejs-express-and-mysql.md

 layout: 'post'
 permalink: '/blog/:title'
 ---
-I recently finished a [personal blog website](https://w3slley-blog.herokuapp.com/), a project I'd been working on for a couple of months now.
+I recently finished a [personal blog website](https://w3slley-blog.herokuapp.com/), a project I've been working on for a couple of months now.
 As with some of other projects, I deployed it on heroku and used the JawsDB add-on for the database (I was having problems with ClearDB so I decided to switch).

 Anyways, it's been a while since I wanted to create a place where I could share thoughts and ideas, combined with a place to display some of the stuff I work on both on software development but also in physics.
 And it took me a while since I've been busy with university and everything.
 But this summer (2020) I managed to get the time needed to finish this and also to work on some other projects - which I'll eventually talk about in the `projects` section.